High Bay and Low Bay Fixtures: Choosing the Right Lighting for Your Space!

 Types of High Bay/Low Bay Fixtures

-There are many different types of high bay and low bay fixtures to choose from.
-Whether you decide to retrofit your existing fixture or replace the whole thing altogether, there is no shortage of possibilities.
+High bay and low bay fixtures have many different types to choose from.
+Whether you decide to retrofit your existing fixture or replace it altogether, there is no shortage of possibilities.

 Should you decide to go the retrofitting route, you can choose from corn bulbs, shoebox retrofit kits, or new screw-in lamps.
-However, some of our most popular replacement options are LED, UFO, and Linear fixtures.
+Some of the most popular replacement options are LED high bay lights, namely UFO and linear high bay lights.

 UFO Light Fixture